dynamsoft-docs/capture-vision-docs/architecture/image-processing/index.md

 ## Divisible Section

-Each of the 7 sections mentioned in [Divisible Task](#divisible-section) can be further devided into many stages as shown below:
+Each of the 7 sections mentioned in [Divisible Task](#divisible-section) can be further divided into many stages as shown below:

-> Stages shared by Barcode Localization, Textline Localization and Document Detection are put together for the pseudo type "Shared Partial Section".
+> Stages shared by Barcode Localization, Text-line Localization and Document Detection are put together for the pseudo type "Shared Partial Section".
 Read more on [Shared Detection](shared-detection.md)

 | Section Type             | Stages                                                                                                                                                                                                                                                                                                                                   |
 | :----------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |